Classroom Activity for 11-14

 - Activity time 20 mins

-In this class activity students balance a ruler and a wooden spoon.
-You can use it to introduce the idea of centre of gravity.
+Students balance a ruler and a wooden spoon.
+An introduction to the idea of the centre of gravity of an object.

 Each group of students will need:

 - Wooden spoon